 It led to the writing of the book mentioned above about the painted ladies which gave them a new name.
 It also allowed even more homeowners the freedom to express their creativity on the outside of their homes.

-This trend continues today as more and more homeowners add bright paint colors to highlight the lovely details of these historic homes.
+This trend continues today as more and more homeowners add bright colors of paint to highlight the lovely details of these historic homes.

 Now that you know a bit about the painted ladies let's talk about where you can find some of the best houses around San Francisco.